gabridome/docs/c-lightning_with_postgresql_reliability.md

 It is recommended to read the official specific chapter on PostgresQL guide on the important [topic][failover].
 TL:D; please at least follow these rules:

-1. The standby server must become the master.
+1. The standby server must become the primary.
-2. The old master **must not** be made operational again with the old configuration.
+2. The old primary **must not** be made operational again with the old configuration.
 3. You have to setup a new standby server

-Also: you have to install c-lightning on the new master and restore the `lightning-dir` (default ~/.lightning) directory you have saved from the master and modify the config parameters relative to he network presence to reflect the addresses of the standby machine (now promoted master).
-Here below are a list of configuration parameters you should carefully consider in bringing the new master online as the new lightning node:
+Also: you have to install c-lightning on the new primary server and restore the `lightning-dir` (default ~/.lightning) directory you have saved from the primary and modify the config parameters relative to he network presence to reflect the addresses of the standby machine (now promoted primary).
+Here below are a list of configuration parameters you should carefully consider in bringing the new primary online as the new lightning node:

 * `addr` shoud be relevant only if your machine was exposed to the network without NAT, so not relevant in our example.
 * `bind-addr=localhost` should be ok but to be contacted via NAT you must specify the LAN address.
 In our example 192.168.0.6.